-Sam Fiers Goes Topless In Selfie And Shocks Fans With Diamond Ring On Wedding Finger
+Sam Faiers Goes Topless In Selfie And Shocks Fans With Diamond Ring On Wedding Finger

-Sam Fiers treated her fans to quite a sexy display after she posted an Instagram selfie in which she was topless in a dress featuring a plunging neckline.
+Sam Faiers treated her fans to quite a sexy display after she posted an Instagram selfie in which she was topless in a dress featuring a plunging neckline.

 Sam looked super sexy in her selfie which she posted on Instagram.
 She was clearly happy to treat her fans to an enticing and to prove that she is still as hot as they come.
 The former Towie star looked glamorous from head to toe and she also seemed to be throwing in a lot of juicy hints without saying much.